zerosonesfun/wordpress-frontend-loader/README.md

 ![](https://github.com/zerosonesfun/wordpress-frontend-loader/blob/main/fel-icon.jpeg)

 A loading spinner for WordPress which senses ajax requests, link clicks, and page loads.
 This gives your WordPress powered website native app-like power.
+It ignores the WordPress heartbeat because otherwise the spinner will pop up many times.

 This plugin is brought to you by: SkyWolf, Billy Wilcosky, and donators like you!
 If this plugin helps you please buy me a coffee or two: https://www.buymeacoffee.com/billyw